Syncing 10,000 leads/mo? GET A DEMO

 google ads

-However, this flexibility is helmed by several influencing factors, which determine the overall Google advertising costs, more specifically the cost-per-click (CPC).
+Several factors influence the overall Google advertising costs, specifically the cost-per-click (CPC).

 1. Industry